HM Prison Stafford: 2003 reports

 In March 2003, the Prison Reform Trust singled out Stafford Prison for concern over the high turnover rate in its governor's post.
 The trust noted that HMP Stafford had employed four different governors in only five years, and that such unstable leadership would not be tolerated in schools or hospitals.
 The trust also highlighted prison officers' absenteeism through sickness leave being an issue of concern.

 In October 2003 a further report from the Chief Inspector praised improvements at Stafford Prison.
 HMP Stafford was labelled as becoming an effective training prison specialising in helping vulnerable prisoners and sex offenders.
 Considerable advance had also been made in reducing the supply of narcotics into the prison, and in addressing drug addiction treatment.
 However, the report also highlighted concerns over poor exercise facilities for prisoners, and whether foreign prisoners had enough access to specialised help.

 Security enhancement works

 In October 2003 a new entrance gateway system came into operation at Stafford to upgrade the facility's security.

 The prison today

 HM Prison Stafford is classed as a Category 'C' Prison facility for male adults.
 In April 2014 it became a sex-offenders-only prison.
-Accommodation at the prison consists mainly of double-occupancy cells, excepting G Wing which is single occupancy.
+Accommodation at the prison consists mainly of double-occupancy cells, except in the G Wing which is used for single occupancy.